dieselfox1/fincommerce/docs/extensions/best-practices-extensions/accessibility.md

 Even if your extension is perfectly accessible, merchants can introduce accessibility problems when configuring your extension or adding content.
 Whenever possible, define accessible defaults.
 For example, the default colors in your extension should always pass WCAG AA color contrast requirements.
 Merchants may change these colors to a combination that fails contrast, but you can say your extension is “accessibility-ready” if the default passes.

 Consider adding functionality in the admin that alerts merchants when they make a choice that negatively impacts accessibility.
-For example, you can flag color combinations that fail contrast checks, similar to how it’s done in WordPress core.
+For example, you can flag color combinations that fail contrast checks, similar to how it’s done in finpress core.
 Other things you might warn merchants about include empty field labels, headings out of order, empty alt text, or choosing settings you must maintain for backward compatibility but know are not accessible.

 ### Create an Accessibility Conformance Report